 Parameter Description drives The drives that you want to assign to the disk pool that you want to create.
 For high capacity drive trays, specify the tray ID value, the drawer ID value, and the slot ID value for each drive that you assign to the disk pool.
 For low-capacity drive trays, specify the tray ID value and the slot ID value for each drive that you assign to the disk pool.
 Tray ID values are 0 to 99.
 Drawer ID values are 1 to 5.
 Slot ID values are 1 to 32.
 Enclose the tray ID values, the drawer ID values, and the slot ID values in parentheses. driveType The type of drive that you want to use in the disk pool.
 You cannot mix drive types.
 When you use the driveType parameter all of the unassigned drives of that type that are compatible with each other are used for the creation of the disk pool.
 You must use this parameter when you have more than one type of drive in your storage array.
-Valid drive types are: ■ fibre ■ SATA ■ SAS If you do not specify a drive type, the command defaults to fibre. userLabel The name that you want to give the new disk pool.
+Valid drive types are: fibre ■ SATA ■ SAS If you do not specify a drive type, the command defaults to fibre. userLabel The name that you want to give the new disk pool.
 Enclose the disk pool name in double quotation marks (" "). driveCount The driveCount parameter limits the disk pool candidates to the given number.
 When using this parameter, the minimum value that you can enter is 11.
 Use this parameter only when the driveType parameter is specified. warningThreshold The percentage of storage capacity at which you receive a warning alert that the disk pool is nearing full.
 Use integer values.
 For example, a value of 60 means 60 percent.
+For best operation, the value for this parameter must be less than the value for the criticalThreshold parameter.
+Valid values are from 0 to 100.
 The default value is 50.
 Setting this parameter to 0 disables warning alerts.
 If you set this to default, the warning alert threshold value is determined by the controller firmware.

-Parameter Description criticalThreshold The percentage of storage capacity at which you receive a critical alert that the disk pool is nearing full.
+Parameter Description -------------------- --- criticalThreshold The percentage of storage capacity at which you receive a critical alert that the disk pool is nearing full.
 Use integer values.
 For example, a value of 70 means 70 percent.
+For best operation, the value for this parameter must be greater than the value for the warningThreshold parameter.
+Valid values are from 0 to 100.
 The default value is 85 percent.
 Setting this parameter to 0 disables both warning alerts and critical alerts.
 If you set this to default, the critical alert threshold value is determined by the controller firmware. criticalPriority The priority for reconstruction operations for critical events on the disk pool.
 For example, disk pool reconstruction after at least two drive failures.
 Valid values are highest, high, medium, low, and lowest.
 The default value is highest. backgroundPriority The priority for background operations on the disk pool.
 Valid values are highest, high, medium, low, and lowest.
 The default value is low. degradedPriority The priority for degraded activities on the disk pool.
 For example, disk pool reconstruction after one drive failures.
 Valid values are highest, high, medium, low, and lowest.
 The default value is high. securityType The setting to specify the security level when creating the disk pool.
 All volume candidates for the disk pool will have the specified security type.
-These settings are valid: ■ none - The volume candidates are not secure. capable - The volume candidates are capable of having security set, but security has not been enabled. ■ enabled - The volume candidates have security enabled.
+These settings are valid: none - The volume candidates are not secure. capable - The volume candidates are capable of having security set, but security has not been enabled. enabled - The volume candidates have security enabled.
 The default value is none